 Ocean Cay Restaurant – The seafood concept found on many MSC ships was hit or miss with the prep of the food and overall food quality.

 Specialty restaurants vary per ship.

 MSC’s overall demographic isn’t on the extreme side of young or old; it’s a nice mix.
 If you’re looking for a party cruise and a lot of drinking, you may want to explore other options.
 Not that there is a lack of a “good time” to be had, but there are usually a lot of families, meaning fewer late nights and all-night parties.

 MSC’s private island, Ocean Cay, is fantastic if you want to relax and enjoy the beautiful sea and sand.
 The food trucks spread around were a nice alternative.
 However, it’s not comparable to RCL’s island, with its many slides, pools, and other activities.
 But we liked that.
 We loved the feeling of an island retreat more than a built-up water park.
 I think it was a great choice for MSC to make it a retreat rather than a playground.

 One thing to note is that MSC’s website is the least user-friendly of all the cruise lines I’ve used.
 The pre-cruise registration process is quite wonky compared to other websites.

 MSC Voyagers Clubs Program

 As with most cruise lines, MSC has a customer loyalty program they call the Voyagers Club.
-Unfortunately until you get to the highest levels of the program like the Diamond live, there’s not a lot of perks.
+Unfortunately, until you get to the highest levels of the program like the Diamond live, there are not a lot of perks.
 However, the best benefit of being a member is a 5% discount on all bookings (and even greater discounts when booking early).
 What makes this program unique across the cruise industry is the fact that MSC Cruises status matches with other loyalty programs.
 Even more unique is it’s not limited to just other cruise lines, they also status match to hotel programs.